Project Management

 - Developing and implementing a management plan, leading a team and closing a project in a controlled fashion

-A Project Manager will need to work in a manner which allows different forms of construction (modular, volumetric), facilities management techniques, different logistics and handling requirements and a variety of onsite processes.
+A Project Manager will need to work in a manner which encompasses multiple different forms of construction (modular, volumetric etc), facilities management techniques and a variety of other onsite processes and logistics requirements.
+The increasing use of digital data and technologies in our industry also require another unique set of skills which need to be taken into account.

-Project management techniques and project planning tools are useful for any tasks in which different outcomes are possible and where risks of problems and failures exist.
-This drives the need for planning resources and organising activities to deliver a successful result.
+Project management techniques and tools are useful for any tasks in which different outcomes are possible and where risks of problems and failures exist.
+This drives the need for planning resources and managing project activities to deliver a successful result.

-Remember; project management techniques are not just for project managers – they are available and useful for anyone.
+Remember; project management techniques are not just for project managers – they are available and useful for anyone working in our industry and can be closely linked with our other management topics including Collaboration.

 Quality Management - Our Way of Working